RampNetwork/integration-example-android/README.md

 Remember to check out our full documentation at [https://docs.ramp.network/](https://docs.ramp.network/).

-## What we need to do
+## What do we need to do?
-- compose URL for Ramp widget with parameters of your choice
+- compose a URL for the Ramp widget with parameters of your choice
-- create intent and send it to system to handle it
+- create an intent and send it to the system to handle it
-- prepare app for handle return intent after successful purchase
+- prepare the app for handle a  return intent after a successful purchase

 ## In detail

 ### Composing widget URL

-Our Ramp widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
-You can set such options as wallet address, cryptocurrency and crypto amount, etc. In order to do so, we need to create a URL with proper query parameters as showcased in the snippet below.
+The Ramp widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
+You can set options such as wallet address, cryptocurrency and crypto amount, etc. In order to do so, we need to create a URL with proper query parameters as showcased in the snippet below.
 You can find the description of all available parameters in our [documentation](https://docs.ramp.network/configuration/).

 ```kotlin
     private fun composeUrl(): String {